technology-toolbox/website/content/blog/jjameson/2009/03/19/argumentnullexception-with-optional-publishingpage-description-property-with-some-thoughts-on-breaking-the-build-too.md

 ---
-title: "ArgumentNullException with Optional PublishingPage.Description Property (with some thoughts on breaking the build, too)"
+title: ArgumentNullException with Optional PublishingPage.Description Property (with some thoughts on breaking the build, too)
 date: 2009-03-19T07:06:00-06:00
 excerpt:
   "Yesterday morning I broke the build.